AvirukBasak/scsh-lang/docs/LanguageDocs.md

 - `io:fread(str)` reads a file and returns a string; the first argument is the file path
 - `io:fwrite(str, str)` writes a string to a file; the first argument is the file path
 - `io:fappend(str, str)` appends a string to a file; the first argument is the file path
-- `io:libopen(str)` opens a shared library and returns a handle object
+- `io:libopen(str)` opens a shared library relative to working directory and returns a handle object
 - `io:libsym(libhandle, str)` returns a native lambda given handle and the name of the function

 #### Module `it`